ngdangkiet/ngdangkiet-golang/README.md

-_**If you want your life to be more rewarding, you have to change the way you think.**_
+_**The most difficult thing is the decision to act, the rest is merely tenacity.
+The fears are paper tigers.
+You can do anything you decide to do.
+You can act to change and control your life; and the procedure, the process is its own reward.**_

-Oprah Winfrey
+Amelia Earhart